AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/architecture.md

 - If it is valid, they sign the message, and pass it on.
 - If enough signatures are found, the transaction is executed on the secondary chain.

-Here are some diagrams which aim to explain the process visually/
+Here are some diagrams which aim to explain the process visually.

 ### Process Flow